wasianp0wer/angularpls/README.md

 ## Release Notes

+*Any minor releases (x in z.y.x) are fixes to metadata or non-code issues.*

+### 1.1.*

+Fixed a bug that could occur with an unusual configuration when reindex interval was set to 0.

 ### 1.0.\*

 The first release version.
 All features below, plus have been QA.
-Any minor releases are fixes to minor issues with metadata or similar.

 ### 0.3.0